-Six dead after strong quake strikes near Indonesia's Ambon
+Strong quake near Indonesia's Ambon kills at least 20

 “He was just getting out of a car and entering a door and the collapsing rubble fell onto him,” Bugis said, adding that two people were also injured.

-BNPB data showed numerous buildings and public facilities were damaged by the quake, including government and university buildings, while some fracturing was seen on a major bridge in the city of Ambon.
+BNPB data showed numerous buildings and public facilities were damaged, including government and university buildings, while some fracturing was seen on a major bridge in Ambon city.

+Dozens of houses suffered major damage and about 2,000 people were sheltering across the province, in need of tents, food, drinking water, medicine and blankets, Wibowo said.

-Albert Simaela, a disaster agency official in Ambon, said people had fled from areas near the ocean, fearing a tsunami.
+Albert Simaela, a disaster agency official in Ambon, said people fled from areas near the ocean, fearing a tsunami, shortly after the first tremor.

 “Now everyone has headed to the hills, by motorcycles, by cars and on foot.
 The traffic is clogged,” he told Reuters.